BlueMind's default configuration requires at least 6Gb.

 Specifically, BlueMind expects the following results to the hostname command:

-must return the short system name, e.g. here: mail
+must return the short system name, e.g. in this example mail

-must return the fully qualified system name (FQDN), e.g. here: mail.blue-mind.net
+must return the fully qualified system name (FQDN), e.g. in this example mail.blue-mind.net

 The hostname also has to be properly set in the server's